 TWUL and the UK water industry generally face increased scrutiny from regulators and key stakeholders, including the UK Government and other political parties.
-The UK's Official Opposition, the UK Labour Party, had stated that, were it to win the 2019 General Election, it would renationalise the UK water industry.
-Following the 2019 General Election, it is not yet known whether that commitment will remain a policy of the UK Labour Party under the new party leader (due to be announced on 4 April 2020).
-However, the prospect of renationalisation has diminished since the Conservative Party won the General Election.
+The UK's Official Opposition, the UK Labour Party, had pledged to nationalise the UK water industry in the run up to the 2019 General Election, and their current party leader, Sir Keir Starmer, has stated that he believes in common ownership of utilities.
+However, the Conservative Party won the 2019 General Election with a substantial majority and, consequently, the prospect of renationalisation has diminished in the medium-term.
+The next UK general election is scheduled to be held in May 2024.